 What are the regulatory requirements on First-in-Human (FIH) trials of therapeutic products?

 The therapeutic product need not be approved in other countries before the FIH trial can be conducted in Singapore.
-As with all clinical trials, the sponsor applicant must be a locally registered company.
+As with all clinical trials, the sponsored applicant must be a locally registered company.

 For guidance on non-clinical and clinical requirements, companies may refer to applicable ICH guidelines and relevant guidelines issued by the major agencies (FDA, EMA)

-- A Guidance Document gives information whether a drug belongs to CTA or CTN category
+- A Guidance Document gives information about whether a drug belongs to CTA or CTN category

 - Once it has been determined that a clinical trial on therapeutic product/s is subject to the requirements of a Clinical Trial Authorisation (CTA) or Clinical Trial Notification (CTN), the sponsor should submit the clinical trial application to HSA.